8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20240715/content.md

 Because there is still 8,000 USD in unrealized gains for the extended market fund, I placed 3 more limit orders to sell 8,000 USD worth using the aforementioned strategy based on the closing price for July 17th.

-I also opened 3 buy orders for the small-cap value fund.
+I also opened 3 buy orders for the small-cap value fund using its closing price for the 17th.
 So, we’ll see what happens as equity is pulled from the extended market fund to cash to one of the other funds (the small-cap value fund in this case).

 ## Downsizing